brainyjosh/okuna-www/public/docs/COMMUNITY_GUIDELINES.md

 Luckily, we all look, think and act differently and the world isn’t boring.

 Such diversity is one of the greatest strengths of our society; it allows us to collectively think critically about stuff, make better decisions by having a wider range of experiences, and even unlocks previously unattainable innovation.
-Because we embrace diversity we have a list of _**13 protected differences**_ we hope members of Okuna at best embrace and at least, tolerate.
+Because we embrace diversity we have a list of _**13 protected differences**_ we hope members of Estaterally at best embrace and at least, tolerate.

 * Age
 * Belief [*](#on-harmful-beliefs)